ChapatteMateo/ADACADABRA/index.md

  So let's get into work and start digging!

 ## The data we need:

+But before diving into the nice visualisations and conclusions, let's make a quick (boring but necessary) detour on the different datasets we required and explain why we discarded some MSOA in our study.

-To come up with a wealth estimation for each MSOA, we can rely on the data issued by [Greater London Authority](https://data.london.gov.uk/dataset/msoa-atlas).
+Concerning the datasers, of course the [Tesco Grocery dataset](https://springernature.figshare.com/articles/Metadata_record_for_Tesco_Grocery_1_0_a_large-scale_dataset_of_grocery_purchases_in_London/11799765) will the basis of our analysis.
+Additionally, to come up with a wealth estimation for each MSOA, we can rely on the data issued by [Greater London Authority](https://data.london.gov.uk/dataset/msoa-atlas).
 Indeed they share a wide range of statistial informations on MSOA's population, including the median income that we will use as a base for our wealth estimate.

-To get geographical information about the MSOAs to plot them we need the [data idk où c'était](https://google.com/).

-At last we obviously also need the [data-C où ?](https://google.com/) about purchased food that was collected among clubcard user at Tesco and used by the original paper "Tesco Grocery 1.0, a large-scale dataset of grocery purchases in London".

-## Data processing
+"But why are there some grey areas on the London map ?"
+Well, let's answer this question before you even have time to ask it!

-Here, to increase the significance of the data we discarded information coming from MSOAs for which the the ratio of people having a clubcard at Tesco among the total population of the area was not representative.
+To increase the significance of the data, we discarded information coming from MSOAs for which the the ratio of people having a clubcard at Tesco among the total population of the area was not representative.
 For that purpose we used a metric called normalized representativeness.
 The normalized represenativeness of a given MOSA can be computed as folows:

 $$represenativeness_{normalized}=\frac{represenativeness-min(represenativeness)}{max(represenativeness)-min(represenativeness)}$$